mariegrace31/bookstore/README.md

 <div align="center">

 #  **Bookstore**
-The Bookstore is a website that display a list of books, add a book and remove a selected book.
+The Bookstore is a website that displays a list of books, adds a book, and removes a selected book.
 ---
   <br/>
   <br/>